carbonplan/research/articles/dac-calculator-explainer/index.md

 ### Exploring the parameter space

-The above analysis shows a clear cost advantage for NGCC relative to wind or solar.
+The above analysis shows a cost advantage for NGCC relative to wind or solar.
 But with alternate assumptions, that difference can become much smaller.
 Here we explore a high cost NGCC configuration, and a low cost wind configuration.

 To model high cost NGCC, we use parameters from a DAC facility described in the [American Physical Societies 2011 report on Direct Air Capture](https://www.aps.org/policy/reports/assessments/upload/dac2011.pdf), including corrections for two additional follow-ons analyses.<Reference color={meta.color} data={sidenotes[2]}/><Reference color={meta.color} data={sidenotes[3]}/> Specifically, we assume a higher DAC plant cost, including both fixed and variable O&M, and slightly higher electricity and thermal energy requirements than some other cost estimates.<Reference color={meta.color} data={sidenotes[4]}/>